-636. Deferred taxes, as recognised on the consolidated GAAP or SAP balance sheet, are also recognised on the ICS balance sheet in accordance with Section 5.1.

-637. There are two areas of the ICS that are tax affected:

-- Differences in valuation between the jurisdictional consolidated GAAP balance sheet and the ICS balance sheet (ICS Adjustment), made in accordance with Section 5.1; and - The ICS insurance capital requirement.

-638. The ICS applies a Top-down approach using a group effective tax rate (ETR) to calculate the deferred tax on the ICS Adjustment and the tax effect on the ICS insurance capital requirement.

-639. The group ETR is calculated as a weighted average statutory effective tax rate, weighted using the previous three-year average of GAAP earnings before tax on a subgroup/entity level basis.
-The scope of the weighted average calculation is limited to insurancerelated activities, and GAAP earnings before tax is floored at zero.

-640. Statutory effective tax rates that have been enacted or substantially enacted as of the reporting date are used for the group ETR calculation.49
+- 641. Deferred taxes, as recognised on the consolidated GAAP or SAP balance sheet ("consolidated GAAP"), are also recognised on the ICS balance sheet.
+DTA and DTL on the consolidated GAAP should be reported the same way on the ICS balance sheet, whether that be two numbers or a single number. - 642.
+There are two areas of the ICS that are tax affected: - Differences in valuation between the consolidated GAAP and the ICS balance sheet (ICS Adjustment), made in accordance with Section 5.1; and - The ICS insurance capital requirement. - 643.
+The ICS applies a group level calculation using a group effective tax rate (G-ETR) to calculate the change in deferred tax resulting from the ICS Adjustment and the tax effect on the ICS insurance capital requirement. - 644.
+The G-ETR is calculated as a weighted average effective tax rate, weighted using the previous three-year average of GAAP earnings before tax on a sub-group/entity level basis.
+The scope of the weighted average calculation is limited to insurance-related activities, and GAAP earnings before tax is floored at zero. - 645.
+Statutory tax rates that have been enacted or substantially enacted as of the reporting date are used for the G-ETR calculation.49

-Example: Group ETR calculation
+Example: G-ETR calculation